We Buy Houses in Palm Beach County

 Lake Worth Beach has some of the most affordable single-family housing left in coastal Palm Beach County, which also means some of the oldest.
 Much of the housing stock dates to the 1940s through 1960s: small concrete block homes on 5,000 sq ft lots with original roofs, cast iron drain lines, and no central AC.
 Owners who've been deferring maintenance for years now face repair bills that exceed what the house would appraise for after the work is done.
 Foreclosure activity in Lake Worth consistently runs above the county average, and many properties sit vacant while owners try to figure out a path forward.

 Riviera Beach is a different situation with the same end result.
-The city's waterfront redevelopment along Blue Heron Boulevard and the Port of Palm Beach corridor is bringing new investment into the area, but that investment is displacing long-time homeowners.
-Property taxes are rising fast as land values climb, and older homes in the interior neighborhoods aren't keeping pace with the new construction around them.
-We buy houses in both cities regardless of condition, title complications, or code violations.
-Call (561) 258-9405 for a same-day offer.
+The city's waterfront redevelopment along Blue Heron Boulevard and the Port of Palm Beach corridor is bringing new investment into the area, but that investment can pressure long-time homeowners.
+Property taxes can rise as land values climb, and older homes in the interior neighborhoods may not keep pace with the new construction around them.
+We review condition, title, and code issues before putting terms in writing.
+Call (561) 258-9405 for a written offer.

 Frequently Asked Questions About Selling in Palm Beach County

 As of late 2025, the median home sale price in Palm Beach County is $643,000, representing a +3.5% change compared to the prior year.
 This data comes from county property appraiser records and MLS reporting.
-Whether your home is above or below that number, we make fair offers based on actual condition and comparable sales, automated estimates.
+Your written offer should be based on the house's condition, repair scope, title and payoff issues, and nearby comparable sales rather than an automated estimate alone.

 I am the buyer.
 My name is Max Cohen.
 I'm a Licensed General Contractor (CGC1534000) and the founder of FL Home Buyers LLC.
 I buy houses with my own funds, renovate them myself, and either sell or rent them.
 We close at a standard Florida title company.
 I don't assign contracts to other investors.
 Learn how to spot "we buy houses" scams →